QuBenhao/LeetCode/problems/problems_1888/problem.md

 # 1888.
-Minimum Number of Flips to Make the Binary String Alternating
+Minimum Number of Flips to Make the Binary String Alternating [Rating: 2005.59]

 You are given a binary string `s`.
 You are allowed to perform two types of operations on the string in any sequence: